-Notice that the proposed computable optimal expansion approach needs to compute $Q$ and the columns of $(V,Q)$ already form an orthonormal basis of $\mathcal{V}_R$.
-Therefore, expanding $\mathcal{V}$ to $\mathcal{V}_R$ has already been achieved in the proposed approach though we do not use it in the approach.
-We can naturally compute eigenpair approximations of $(\lambda,x)$ with respect to $\mathcal{V}_R$.
-This is a new subspace expansion approach.
+Regarding the cost, recall that the proposed computable optimal expansion approaches have computed $Q$, which, together with $V$, form an orthonormal basis of $\mathcal{V}_R$.
+Therefore, we have already expanded $\mathcal{V}$ to $\mathcal{V}_R$.
+Naturally, this motivates us to compute possibly better eigenpair approximations of $(\lambda,x)$ with respect to the higher dimensional $\mathcal{V}_R$.
+This results in a new subspace expansion approach.
 In the next iteration, we need to form the projection matrix $(V,Q)^HA(V,Q)$.
-Since $AV$ and $AQ$ are already available in the previously proposed computable optimal expansion approach, the extra cost is the computation of $V^H(AQ)$ and $Q^H(AV)$, which can be done using efficient level-3 BLAS operations.
+Since $AV$ and $AQ$ are already available in the previously proposed computable optimal expansion approaches, the extra cost is the computation of $V^H(AQ)$ and $Q^H(AV)$, which can be done using efficient level-3 BLAS operations.

-We should reveal more on the computable optimal subspace expansion approaches.
-They construct approximations $\mathcal{V}_{\widetilde{w}_{opt}}$'s to the optimal $\mathcal{V}_{w_{opt}}$, and in subsequent expansion iterations they continue expanding these approximations themselves rather than the optimal $\mathcal{V}_{w_{opt}}$.
-That is, only in the first expansion iteration, both theoretical and computable optimal subspace expansion approaches expand the same subspace; after that, in each of subsequent expansion iterations, they expand different subspaces, and the theoretical optimal expansion approach always expand the optimal subspace at that iteration, but the computable optimal expansion approaches expand the subspaces that {\em are already not optimally expanded} ones constructed in previous expansion iteration(s), so that the subsequent expanded subspaces may constantly deviate from the theoretical optimally ones more and more seriously.
+More importantly, we can get more insight into the computable optimal subspace expansion approaches.
+They construct approximations $\mathcal{V}_{\widetilde{w}_{opt}}$'s to the optimal $\mathcal{V}_{w_{opt}}$, but, in subsequent expansion iterations, they expand these approximations themselves rather than the optimal $\mathcal{V}_{w_{opt}}$.
+In other words, only in the first expansion iteration, both theoretical and computable optimal subspace expansion approaches start with the {\em same} subspace and expand it.
+After that, at each subsequent expansion iteration, they expand {\em different} subspaces; the theoretical optimal expansion approach always expand the optimal subspace at that iteration, but the computable optimal expansion approaches expand the subspaces that {\em are already not optimally expanded} ones, so that the subsequent expanded subspaces may constantly deviate from the theoretical optimally ones further and further.
 We have indeed observed these considerable phenomena in experiments.